 \subsection{Grouping with TPB and entangled measurements}

 Measurements by TPB are separable measurements.
 We propose taking advantage of entangled measurements.
-We introduce a new grouping approach of Pauli strings with not only TPB but also entangled measurements such as Bell measurements in order to reduce the number of measurements.
+We introduce a new grouping approach for Pauli strings that uses not only TPB but also entangled measurements such as Bell measurements to reduce the number of measurements.

-For example, the expectation values of $\X\X$, $\Y\Y$, and $\Z\Z$ cannot be obtained simultaneously from TPB measurements.
-It requires three types of measurements to compute the expectation values of $\X\X$, $\Y\Y$, and $\Z\Z$; however, these Pauli strings are jointly measurable by a Bell measurement (see Section~\ref{sec:ent-meas} for the details).
+For instance, the expectation values of $\X\X$, $\Y\Y$, and $\Z\Z$ cannot be obtained simultaneously from TPB measurements.
+It requires three types of measurements to compute the expectation values of $\X\X$, $\Y\Y$, and $\Z\Z$; however, these Pauli strings can be measured jointly using Bell measurement (see the Methods section for details).

-A simultaneous diagonalization provides a joint measurement using entangled observables.
+Simultaneous diagonalization provides a joint measurement using entangled observables.
 The incompatibility of Pauli strings can be checked by parity of the number of different Pauli operators $\X, \Y$, and $\Z$.
-One can make an \emph{extended Pauli graph} based on this incompatibility and calculate the number of groups using the LDFC algorithm, where we call it ``ALL'' in Section~\ref{sec:num_groups}.
-We will actually calculate the number of groups using all measurements and LDFC later (see Table~\ref{table:num-groups}).
+It is possible to construct an \emph{extended Pauli graph} based on this incompatibility and calculate the number of groups using the LDFC algorithm, which we refer to as ``ALL'' in the subsequent sections.
+We will calculate the number of groups using all measurements and LDFC later (Table~\ref{table:num-groups}).
 However, the computational cost of the circuit construction and the circuit depth increase according to the size of entanglements.
 Therefore, it may not be practical for NISQ computers to use all measurements due to the fidelity of operations of NISQ computers, especially multi-qubit operations.

-To mitigate the drawback, we propose another approach to use a part of the entanglement of observables.
+To mitigate the drawback, we propose another approach that involves the use of a part of the entanglement of the observables.
 It consists of two phases: choosing a set of entangled observables and grouping of Pauli strings with TPB and the set of entangled observables.